gomezmedinamoises/gomezmedinamoises/README.md

 - 👋 Hi, I’m Moisés Gómez
 - 👀 I’m interested in Kotlin Android and Flutter development
-- 💞️ I’m looking to collaborate on exciting projects
+- 💞️ I’m open to collaborate on interesting projects
 - 📫 You can reach me with my email: gomezmedinamoises90@gmail.com

 <!---